gchure/phd/src/chapter_02/section_05_results.md

-![**Predictions and experimental measurements of key properties of induction profiles.** Data for the leakiness, saturation, and dynamic range are obtained from fold-change measurements in in the absence of IPTG and at saturating concentrations of IPTG.
+![**Predictions and experimental measurements of key properties of induction profiles.** Data for the leakiness, saturation, and dynamic range are obtained from fold-change measurements in the absence of IPTG and at saturating concentrations of IPTG.
 The three repressor-operator binding energies in the legend correspond to the O1 operator ($-15.3~k_B T$), O2 operator ($-13.9~k_B T$), and O3 operator ($-9.7~k_B T$).
-Both the $[EC_{50}]$ and effective Hill coefficient are inferred by individually fitting each operator-repressor pairing in @Fig:induction_experiments (C -- E) separately to in order to smoothly interpolate between the data points.
+Both the $[EC_{50}]$ and effective Hill coefficient are inferred by individually fitting each operator-repressor pairing in @Fig:induction_experiments (C -- E) separately in order to smoothly interpolate between the data points.
 Error bars for (A -- C) represent the standard error of the mean for eight or more replicates; error bars for (D -- E) represent the 95% credible region for the parameter found by propagating the credible